openstack/nova/doc/source/user/filter-scheduler.rst

   a negative value would mean that the anti-affinity weigher would prefer collocating placement.

+* |BuildFailureWeigher| Weigh hosts by the number of recent failed boot attempts.
+  It considers the build failure counter and can negatively weigh hosts with recent failures.
+This avoids taking computes fully out of rotation.

 Filter Scheduler makes a local list of acceptable hosts by repeated filtering and weighing.
 Each time it chooses a host, it virtually consumes resources on it, so subsequent selections can adjust accordingly.
 It is useful if the customer